shadow-robot/.github/pull_request_template.md

 ## Checklist

-If the task is applicable to this pull request (see "Applicability criteria" below), make sure it is completed before checking the corresponding box.
+If the task is applicable to this pull request (see applicability criteria in brackets), make sure it is completed before checking the corresponding box.
 Otherwise, tick the box right away.
 Make sure that **ALL** boxes are checked **BEFORE** the PR is merged.

 - [ ] Manually tested that added code works as intended (if any functional/runnable code is added).
 - [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).